 The Future of Search Funds

 Search fund growth has been dramatic.
 In 1996, the Stanford Graduate School of Business Center for Entrepreneurial Studies identified 20 first-time search funds.
-That number grew to 325 by 2018.
+The number of search funds grew to 401 by 2020 and search fund creator H. Irving Grousbeck says he expects that the use of search funds will continue to grow.

-Schneider says the number of searchers has grown too, with about one-quarter of his 65-student class now women and minorities.
+Schneider, of Northwestern’s business school, says the search fund community has grown too, with about one-quarter of his 65-student class now women and minorities.